RajaKumar1/RepData_PeerAssessment1/PA1_template.md

 #totalStepsPD2-ifelse(is.na(totalStepsPD),0,totalStepsPD)
 ```
 Total number of steps per day goes up (because instead of NAs now we have numbers for missing values).
-Mean steps per day was `r strMean` and median steps per day was `r strMedian`.
+Mean steps per day was 10766 and median steps per day was 10766.
 The mean and median are both higher after the NA's in the data are filled in with imputed values

 *Note missing values have been replaced with the average value for that interval across all other days*